karlotness/adrt/docs/develop.maintain.rst

 of ``api-ms-win-crt-*.dll``, and currently ``VCRUNTIME140.dll``.
 This
-VC runtime version is decided by the current MSVC version and may have a higher number in the future. ``VCRUNTIME140.dll`` is included with all supported versions of Python, if the number has changed for a new toolkit make sure the oldest version of Python that we target includes the new DLL.
+VC runtime version is decided by the current MSVC version and may have a higher number in the future. ``VCRUNTIME140.dll`` is included with all supported versions of Python.
+If the number has changed for a new toolkit make sure the oldest version of Python that we target includes the new DLL.
 Otherwise it may have to be bundled in the wheels.